Ike Turner: 1960–1976: The Ike and Tina Turner Revue

 In 1961, Turner played piano on Albert King's first hit record, "Don't Throw Your Love on Me So Strong".
 The single, released on King Records, peaked at No. 14 on the Billboard R&B chart.
 He also wrote and produced the Ikettes hit "I'm Blue (The Gong-Gong Song)".

 The Revue performed rigorously on the Chitlin' Circuit and built a reputation as "one of the hottest, most durable, and potentially most explosive of all R&B ensembles."
 To assure he always had a record out while on tour, Turner formed multiple labels such as Sputnik, Teena, Prann, Innis, Sony and Sonja.
 He produced singles by the Ikettes, Jimmy Thomas, Fontella Bass, George Jackson, and other artists on his labels.
 The duo switched to Turner's Sonja label in 1963.
 For the next six years, they recorded on Warner Bros./Loma, Modern/Kent, Cenco, Philles, Tangerine, Pompeii, Blue Thumb, Minit, and A&M. Between 1964 and 1965, they scored fourteen top 40 R&B hits with "You Can't Miss Nothing That You Never Had", "Tell Her I'm Not Home", "Good Bye, So Long", and "Two Is a Couple".
+Around this time, Jimi Hendrix briefly played backing guitar in the band.

 In 1965, Phil Spector saw them perform at a club on the Sunset Strip and invited them to film The Big T.N.T.
 Show.
 Impressed by their performance, Spector negotiated a deal with their manager Bob Krasnow, head of Loma Records, offering $20,000 to produce Tina and have them released from their Loma contract.
 After Tina and Spector recorded "River Deep – Mountain High", the duo signed to Spector's Philles label in 1966.
 The failure of the single in America triggered Spector's retreat from the music industry.
 However, it was a hit in Europe, reaching No. 3 on the UK Singles Chart and No. 1 on Los 40 Principales in Spain.
-Following the song's success in the UK, Mick Jagger invited them to open for the Rolling Stones on their 1966 British Tour.
+Following the song's success in the UK, they were invited to open for the Rolling Stones on their 1966 British Tour.
 This exposure introduced them to a wider audience outside of R&B. Soon they were booking bigger venues, and by 1969 they were headlining in Las Vegas.